-Ridge was not a recognized leader of the Cherokee Nation, and the document was rejected by most Cherokee as illegitimate.
-However, this was ignored and the treaty was later enforced by Jackson’s successor, President Martin Van Buren, who ordered 7,000 armed troops to remove the Cherokee to Indian Territory.
+Ridge was not a recognized leader of the Cherokee Nation, and most Cherokee rejected the document as illegitimate.
+However, this was ignored, and the treaty was later enforced by Jackson’s successor, President Martin Van Buren, who ordered 7,000 armed troops to remove the Cherokee to Indian Territory.
 This abrupt and forced removal resulted in the deaths of over 4,000 Cherokee members on what became known as the “Trail of Tears.”
-During Jackson’s tenure as president, more than 45,000 American Indians were relocated to the West and the administration bought about 100 million acres of Indian land for about $68 million.
+During Jackson’s tenure as president, more than 45,000 American Indians were relocated to the West, and the administration bought about 100 million acres of Indian land for about $68 million.

 Today, the Hermitage is restored and open to the public.